 – Guiding Principles –

 - You are here for a reason.
 I believe every single one of us has a calling and it’s not necessarily just one thing.
 But far too often we’ve forgotten what makes us come alive and how to follow the clues leading us to the things we’re meant to do.
 Too often we’re looking for a ‘perfect’ answer and there is no such thing.
 The real work is learning how to listen and being brave enough to answer the call – even if it’s nothing more than a faint whisper.
 Then you must show up and do what’s required, even if it doesn’t always make sense at the time.

 - You do not need to hit rock bottom.
 We have this idea that something needs to be completely broken before we can fix it, or that our discomfort must be intense before we have a valid reason to change.
 None of this is true.
 If there’s something holding you back from living the life you really want, then start by being honest and acknowledging it.
 You don’t need to hit rock bottom or feel intense discomfort to have a valid reason to change your life.

 - You don’t need to do this alone.
 If you want to explore your calling or you’re ready to change your story, it can be difficult to know how or even where to begin.
 Maybe you’re afraid of going in the wrong direction or worried you’ll make a mistake or you’re concerned that others will think you’re being selfish.
-The best thing to do is find a community to support you and be willing to ask for help.
-I’m also going to be writing articles, suggesting books to read and providing free resources over the next few months to help you with this.
+The best thing to do is seek support and be willing to ask for help – asking for help is not a sign of weakness, it’s a sign of strength.
+I’m also committed to writing practical articles, pulling together resources and writing personal essays in the hope that you find them helpful.
 I want to help you discover what your heart is asking you to pay attention to so that you become the author of your own story.